bdesanctis/bamdam/README.md

 - **"TotalAlignments"**: Sum of the number of alignments for all the reads assigned to that node or underneath.
 - **"MeanLength"**: The mean length of the reads assigned to that node or underneath.
 - **"ANI"**: Average nucleotide identity of the reads assigned to that node or underneath.
 - **"PerReadKmerGI"**: Mean k-mer based Gini index, where the mean is over the reads assigned to that node or underneath.
 This is like a per-read complexity metric (are there many of the same k-mers in each read?).
 Ranges from 0 to 1.
 Lower numbers are better.
+If this number is substantially bigger for one node of interest than others, consider looking more carefully at the actual reads.
 - **"ReadSetKmerGI"**: Read-set k-mer based Gini Index.
 This is like a per-read-set complexity metric (do the k-mers in all of these reads look like each other?).
 Ranges from 0 to 1.
 Lower numbers are better.
+If this number is substantially bigger for one node of interest than others, consider looking more carefully at the actual reads.
 - **"AvgGC"**: Average GC content of the reads assigned to that node or underneath.
 - **"taxpath"**: The taxonomic path from the lca file.